zinic/crawl/core.md

 To escape a grapple a target must make an opposed strength check against the character they are grappled by.
 If successful, the target regains their turn and is considered free.
 The target is released in the same map cell and is considered squeezing with the character that was grappling them.

-A grapple is a standard attack that costs 1 action point.
+A grapple is a standard attack that costs 1 energy point.

 #### Charging